Eulerian & Hamiltonian

 Graph 4: Hamiltonian but not Eulerian

-By Euler's Theorem, determining whether a given graph is Eulerian reduces to checking that every vertex has even degree - an \(O(n)\) computation, placing the problem firmly in class P. In stark contrast, deciding whether a graph is Hamiltonian is NP-complete: no polynomial-time algorithm is known, and no efficient characterization analogous to Euler's degree condition exists.
+By Euler's characterization above, determining whether a given graph is Eulerian reduces to checking that every vertex has even degree — an \(O(n)\) computation that follows the parity bookkeeping of the handshaking lemma, placing the problem firmly in class P. In stark contrast, deciding whether a graph is Hamiltonian is NP-complete: no polynomial-time algorithm is known, and no efficient combinatorial characterization analogous to the degree condition exists.

-However, if someone presents a proposed Hamiltonian cycle, it is easy to verify it in polynomial time - simply check that it visits each vertex exactly once and that each consecutive pair is connected by an edge.
-This distinction between the difficulty of finding a solution and verifying a given solution is precisely the idea behind polynomial verifiability, which we formalize in the next page on the computation track.
+However, if someone presents a proposed Hamiltonian cycle, it is easy to verify it in polynomial time — simply check that it visits each vertex exactly once and that each consecutive pair is connected by an edge.
+This distinction between the difficulty of finding a solution and verifying a given solution is precisely the idea behind polynomial verifiability, which the computation track formalizes through the class NP.

 Is Hamiltonian Cycle?